dmitvitalii/plato/README.md

 ```
 Will make Dialer be buildable again.

-## change_ports ##
-This script is for moving all repos from an old port to a new one.

 ## fast ##
 Script, made to simplify pushing firmwares to the device.
 **Usage**: